COMP6248-Reproducability-Challenge/Stabilizing-Priors-for-Robust-Bayesian-Deep-Learning/README.md

 * logger.py file is for creating the CSV files for training and test accuracy results.
 * plotting.py file created by our group to plot the accuracy and loss results of the models.
 * Prior stabilization vs BNN.ipynb notebook provides results for MNIST data and CIFAR10 dataset with prior stabilization.ipynb provides results for CIFAR10 data

+### Acknowledgements

+* Dr Jonathan Hare and University of Southampton for this challenge.
+* felixmcgregor for the basic demo code.
+* Google Colab for the GPU support.